-1. Head office needs to communicate some information to all/some stores, in all/some regions in one or more languages (particularly important in officially bilingual countries like Canada and in Europe where retailers often operate in multiple countries).
+1. Head office needs to communicate some information to all/some stores or field reps, in all/some regions in one or more languages (particularly important in officially bilingual countries like Canada and in Europe where retailers often operate in multiple countries).
 These packets of communication travel “downward” and may be used to announce new company policies, upcoming seasonal programs, new in-store initiatives and even product recalls and planogram changes.
 Some are “actionable” (require each recipient to complete an action) while others are more of a “for your information only” nature.

-2. A store (typically the franchisee, manager or assistant manager) needs to ask a question, raise a concern or document an issue with head office or a specific head-office department.
+2. A store (typically the franchisee, manager or assistant manager) or CPG field rep needs to ask a question, raise a concern or document an issue with head office or a specific head-office department.
 This information travels “upward” and is often actionable as it requires Head Office to acknowledge receipt, take and action and communicate an outcome with the store.
 This is often accomplished by email or by calling a store support hotline.

 These two channels of communication are near universal and yet, are also almost universally implemented poorly: they take longer than they should, they cost more than they should and they often create friction between the stores and head office.
 Why?
 Because phone and email communication, while widely accessible, were not designed to handle bi-directional, actionable, traceable and reportable packets.